tanordheim/sherlock/docs/launchers.md

 - **`calc.volumes`** - displays the solutions to volume transformations
 > **💡 Note:**
 > - You can also use `colors.all` to use all available color formats
-> - You can also use `calc.units` to use all available unit transformations
+> - And `calc.units` to use all available unit transformations

 ---
 ## Command Launcher